brown-band/website/pages/scripts/1993-1994/fall/yale.md

 - 3. Professor of Hotel Administration at Cornell
 - 2. President of the Yale Band
 - ...and the number one job for which Yale President’s are qualified:
-- 1. "Would you like fries with that?"
+- 1. “Would you like fries with that?”

 :::